I'm Honey!

 How to give yourself grace during hard times

 What does it mean to give yourself grace during hard times?
 In our search for calm and stability during a difficult few years and feeling overly overwhelmed from stress; giving ourselves grace seems so apropos.
 The world has been facing collective challenges, making self-grace even more essential.
+Many of us have a deep desire for self-compassion and grace, especially when life feels overwhelming or uncertain.
 We are aware of our flaws, our blunders.
 We feel inadequate at times.
 We are hard on ourselves.
 Often, our belief in perfection or unrealistic standards makes it even harder to give ourselves grace.
 But, do remember no one is perfect.
 So do show yourself grace during your hard times this way.
 It doesn’t matter how big or small the challenge is—self-compassion is always important.

 Give yourself grace and self compassion!